 - Can’t you just move on?
 I HAVE!

 - Alternating periods of sadness and tenderness toward her.

 - Vulnerability and occasionally discussing your hopes and fears.

 At this point, after you’re caught cheating, you both have your work to do.
 But you’ll both feel like you’re pushing on a string most of the time.

-When you start to get how badly you hurt your spouse, and your kids, you will start to feel things…unpleasant feelings.
-You will have meaningful suffering. you’ll be growing, spending time together, …having Generative Conversations, and it will hurt like a bastard.
+When you start to get how badly you hurt your spouse, and your kids, you will start to feel things, unpleasant feelings.
+You will have meaningful suffering.
+You’ll be growing, spending time together, having Generative Conversations, and it will hurt.
+A LOT.